 Until early 21st century the databases used to produce numbers and data.
-It was the job of IT professionals to analyze the data and create reports.
+It was the job of IT professionals to analyze the data and create reports and dashboards.
 However a small software company founded by three youngsters Christian, Pat and Chris from Stanford University in the year 2003, named as Tableau, revolutionized the industry with the idea of incorporating data visualization features into the databases making it interactive and comprehensible like never before.

 Tableau emerged in the era when there were already established companies like Cognos, Business Objects, Microsoft Excel, etc., which were enjoying the success, but starting from a small office in Seattle it managed to climb the success chart with $3.8 billion of current market cap.